jhuttner/bin/README.md

     $ up $dir =>

-    # search directories above the current directory for one which contains
+    # Search directories above the current directory for one which contains
     # $dir as a substring.
 If found, cd to it.
 If not found, do nothing.

+    # If starting out in the /usr/local/adnxs/api directory for each command...

+    $ up adnxs => you're in /usr/local/adnxs.
+    $ up foo => you stay put.
+    $ up nxs => you're in /usr/local/adnxs (nxs is in adnxs).